 - Do I understand how to care for my child’s technology every day?
 Could I explain to someone else who was looking after them for a short while what they need to do to ensure it is all working correctly?

 - Do I understand what is meant by a good listening environment?
 Am I ensuring that my child is learning in an environment that will help extend their listening, understanding and spoken language skills?
 Have I made sure that others who look after my child such as grandparents, nurseries, friends understand the importance of this as well?

 How you can find out more

 As we move through the lessons in the Preschool programme, we will cover many of these issues quite regularly.
-If you have questions, please write them down and raise them either with your audiologist, your teacher of the deaf, or your Let’s Listen and Talk course leader (using the end of lesson Feedback forms).
+If you have questions, please write them down and raise them either with your audiologist, your teacher of the deaf, or your Let’s Listen and Talk course leader.

 Getting to grips with technology and terminology course